Zmei (Russian folklore): Nomenclature

 The "flying serpent" (змей летающий; zmei letayushchiy) and the "fiery serpent" (змей огненный; zmei ognennyi) are given separate entries, as pan-Slavic concepts in the "Slavic Antiquities: Ethnolinguistic Dictionary" published in Russian.
 In addition, there is also a Russian term for a kite, vozdushnyi zmei, not to be confused with all of the above.

 Yet these two naturally share close similarities, for instance, they both assume serpent/dragon shape when airborne but human form on the ground, both are "mythological lovers" of women, and associated with meteorological phenomena, so the demarcation is not so clear.
 Other commentators refer to the former as "fiery flying serpent", (Note: For example, Antonov (2017).) so the distinction is not strictly observed.

-General traits
+General traits and appearance

+The creature's appearance is not described in older Russian epic ballads, but in more recent sources, the zmei is described as being covered with either green or red scales, and having iron claws.

 Gender

-The dragon in Russian folk fiction may be female, in which case she is called zmeya.
-The tendency is for the prose folktale versions to have male dragons, and the byliny poetry to have the females.
+The dragon in Russian folk fiction may be female, in which case she is called zmeya (змея́).
+The tendency is for the prose folktale versions to have male dragons, and the epic poetry to have the females.
 This will affect the behavior of the dragons.
 For instance, only the male dragons will capture or captivate a princess or a maiden as a love interest.